withhaibun/haibun-azure/README.md

-This extension provides a [Haibun](https://github.com/withhaibun/) extension that implements the storage interface for Azure.
+This is a [Haibun](https://github.com/withhaibun/) module that implements the storage interface for Azure.
 It can address files and blobs.

 ## Example pipeline